 Our organizing work builds from our program components to provide opportunities for the community to use their collective power and create institutional change.
 KGA believes that building the political analysis of our members to understand the complexities of national policies that attack immigrants, people of color, poor families, women, and young people contribute to building knowledge and power of the community to fight and advocate for justice within the context of improving their lives and the communities they live in.
 The focus is not just on individual behavior change, but systematic change and approaching this change in a comprehensive manner through our organizing model that incorporates the strength of youth, gender, culture, and community.

 Invest in Youth Campaign

-Youth members of Khmer Girls in Action and our allies in the Long Beach Forward Youth Committees, in partnership with Advancement Project and CSULB, surveyed over 750 Long Beach residents on what resources and programs our communities need to succeed and thrive.
+Youth members of Khmer Girls in Action and the Long Beach Invest in Youth- Youth Committee, in partnership with Advancement Project and CSULB, surveyed over 750 Long Beach residents on what resources and programs our communities need to succeed and thrive.

 The survey results revealed a disconnect between what residents valued as priorities and how our city plans to spend down public dollars.
 7 out of 10 residents support an increase of public funds for youth programs and 80% of those surveyed believe that the best way to make our communities safer is to invest in community- based youth development programs.